MicrosoftDocs/sql-docs/docs/tools/sqlpackage/troubleshooting-issues-and-performance-with-sqlpackage.md

 During an export process, the table data is compressed in the bacpac file.
 The use of `/p:CompressionOption` set to `Fast`, `SuperFast`, or `NotCompressed` may improve the export process speed while compressing the output bacpac file less.

 To obtain the database schema and data while skipping the schema validation, perform an [Export](sqlpackage-export.md) with the property `/p:VerifyExtraction=False`.
+An invalid export may be produced that cannot be imported.

 ## Azure SQL Database